Cray-HPE/docs-csm/operations/network/gateway_testing.md

 ## Example Results

-The results of running the tests will show the following
+The results of running the tests will show the following:

 - Retrieval of a token on the CMN network; the token is used to get SLS data, which determines which user network is configured on the system.
-  - If CMN is not accessible, the test will get the user network from the command line
+  - If CMN is not accessible, then the test will get the user network from the command line.
 - For each of the test networks defined in `gateway-test-defn.yaml`:
   - Retrieval of a token on the network under test.
   - It will attempt to access each of the services with the token and check the expected results.